vmstio/docs/content/about/source.md

 Among other things, our server-specific customizations include:

-- Customizing the Mastodon logo colors (if needed) for events like Pride Month, etc.
 - Raising the post character count limit
-- Raising image attachment maximums from 8MP to 48MP
 - Raising the poll option limit from 4 to 6

 Individual container builds may include additional changes which are being tested on vmst.io, and may be sourced from PR's in the [official project repository](https://github.com/mastodon/mastodon).
 These can be identified by the included PR number in the version string.

-All of the local custom code can be identified the [vmst.io development fork](https://github.com/vmstan/mastodon/pulls?q=is%3Aopen+is%3Apr+label%3Avmst.io%2Fdeployed%2Cvmst.io%2Ftesting) with the `deployed` or `testing` tags.
+All of the local custom code can be identified the [vmst.io development fork](https://github.com/vmstio/mastodon/pulls).

 ## Versions